JoshuaTimothyW/Firebase-Emulator-Testing/README.md

         measurementId: "..."
     };

-Create a file called 'fire.json' and paste the config in it
+Create a file called 'fire.json' and paste the config in it.

-Second, `npm i` in this project
+Second, `npm i` in this project, wait until its done.

 Third, run `npm run start` to start local server, done enjoy testing :)